open-quantum-safe/liboqs/scripts/README-ci-analysis.md

-The workflow chains these across three jobs (`generate-family-matrix` -> `profile-family` matrix -> `aggregate-and-report`) and publishes the result as a job summary, an artifact, and optionally a commit to `reports/`.
+The workflow chains these across three jobs (`generate-family-matrix` -> `profile-family` matrix -> `aggregate-and-report`) and publishes the result as a job summary, an artifact (90-day retention), and -- on scheduled runs -- as a comment on a single tracking issue ("CI family usage reports (automated)", auto-created on first run), providing a browsable report history without committing generated files to the repo.

 ## Estimation methodology